sumitrmishra/sumitrmishra.github.io/index.md

 My current research examines three aspects of Indian development story:

 -  The relationship between caste diversity and access to public goods in villages.
--  Segregation in Indian cities.
+-  The association between segregation and public goods in cities.
 - The movement from farm to non-farm occupations (_structural transformation_).